jwahyoung/off-by-one/_posts/2017-11-25-array-iteration-in-js.md

  2. You need to iterate over a sparse array and only want to run your functions for populated elements.
  3. You need to dynamically choose an operation to apply over your collection at runtime.

+These use cases can definitely be handled with a `for` loop and some manual work, but sometimes `forEach` is simply more elegant.

 ### When is `forEach` inappropriate?

 There are cases when you will need to fall back to the standard for loop: